The Mystic River Chorale

 From 1997 to 2001, the Chorale extended its community involvement by awarding a college scholarship to a senior attending Fitch or Stonington High School who will be pursuing music study at the collegiate level.
 We hope to resume this program in the future, as funding permits.

-The Mystic River Chorale has performed many major works including Poulenc's Gloria, Requiems by Duruflé and Fauré, Bach's Christmas Oratorio and Magnificat, Saint Saens' Christmas Oratorio, Bernstein's Chichester Psalms, Mendelssohn's Symphony No. 2, Vaughan Williams' Dona Nobis Pacem, Rutter's Gloria, Orff's Carmina Burana, and Handel's Messiah.
-In January 2001, the Chorale gave the second known public performance of the recently discovered Mendelssohn Gloria in conjunction with his Magnificat.
+The Mystic River Chorale has performed many major works, including Poulenc's Gloria, Requiems by Brahms, Duruflé, Dvořák, Fauré and Mozart; Bach's Christmas Oratorio and Magnificat; Saint Saens' Christmas Oratorio, Schubert's Magnificat, Bernstein's Chichester Psalms and Mass; Mendelssohn's Symphony No. 2, Vaughan Williams' Dona Nobis Pacem, Rutter's Gloria, Orff's Carmina Burana, Handel's Messiah, and masses of Haydn, Mozart, Rheinberger, and Schubert.
+In 2001, the Chorale gave the second known public performance of the recently discovered Mendelssohn Gloria in conjunction with his Magnificat.
 In 2010, the Chorale joined with Con Brio Choral Society and the University of Bridgeport Chamber Singers to present the regional premiere of the new choral concert version of Leonard Bernstein's epic theater piece Mass.
+The Chorale has performed the New England premiere of Greg Bullen's The Orchard (2015), and the Connecticut premiere of Craig Phillips' Dies Gratiae: Requiem Reflections (2016).
 The Chorale has also commissioned works by Edward Tyler and Alice Parker.